-Islam (also known as Muslim) is the most popular religion in the world, with 1.8 billion followers.
+Islam (whose followers are known as Muslims) is the most popular religion in the world, with 1.8 billion followers.
 They worship in a mosque and their God is known as Allah.
 There are two different denominations of Islam: Sunni and Shi’a.
 They each believed that a different person should have lead Islam after Muhammad, the last prophet, died.

 Call to prayer

 If you have been or are planning to go to a mainly Muslim country, such as Turkey and are near a mosque, you will probably hear a person calling out in Arabic.
 This is the call-to-prayer, which is why mosques have large towers.

 A simple diagram of a mosque tower (Homework Help For Kids)